 To book Jill, call 0458 466 339 or check out her facebook page Inner Goddess Blessingways.
 Mention this article to receive $10 off a Blessingway with Jill.

-A basic Blessingway (candle, bead and thread ceremony) starts from $150, with treats like belly casting, flower crowns, foot and hand pampering etc. offered as extras.
+A basic Blessingway (candle, bead and thread ceremony) may include treats like belly casting, flower crowns, foot and hand pampering etc. offered as extras.
 Jill is based in the Redlands so there is a travel fee if you live on the Northside of Brisbane.